star-hengxing/libuipc/docs/api_docs/uipc/geometry/Vertices/index.md

-    Get the const view of the vertices, this method generates no data clone.
+    Get the const view of the vertices

-!!! function "[[nodiscard]] span&lt;IndexT&gt; view()"
+!!! function "[[nodiscard]] span&lt;IndexT&gt; view(Vertices&amp; vertices)"

-    Get the non-const view of the vertices, this method may potentially generate data clone.
+    Get the non-const view of the vertices